eloiselefebvre/Projet-M1-2021-2022-n-60---Simulateur-robotique/README.md

 # Robotic simulator for Python

 ## What's this
-**discoverySimulator** is a Python package where an environment can be simulate with some robots and sensors.
-This simulator aims to introduce robotics while taking your first steps in python.
+**discoverySimulator** is a Python package allowing to simulate environments in which mobile robots evolve.
+This simulator is accompanied by an interface allowing to visualize and control the simulation.
+This package is ideal for a playful learning of python and a discovery of mobile robotics.

+## Documentation
+The documentation associated with this python package can be found [here](https://discoverysimulator.github.io/).

 ## Installation